mohamedmansour0991/Helnet/README.md

 to install the dependencies run the command => yarn or " npm i "

 to run the application run the command => yarn dev or " npm run dev "

+We will constantly update the Read Me file, so stay tuned :3